 10 Basic Netiquette Rules Everyone Should Follow

 The internet is a weird place.
-The anonymity of it all can push people to say things they’d never say out in the open.
+Dating apps can show us a new side of ourselves, and in some places, the anonymity of it all can push people to say things they’d never say out in the open.
 You know the road rage you have while you’re in your car?
-If you took the car away and were put face-to-face with the delinquent who overtook you, you probably wouldn’t say everything you did in your own car.
+If you took the car away and were put face-to-face with the delinquent who overtook you, you probably wouldn’t say everything you did from the safety of your own car.

 The same goes for the internet.
 Take the screens and the keyboards away, you’d probably be a lot nicer.
 The 10 rules of netiquette aim to make the internet a better place, by making everyone not act like a complete douche.